 There is no doubt that the pandemic has turbo charged the adoption of many new technologies, and accelerated digitalization towards industry 4.0.

-With vaccines rolling out around the world and the economic outlook improving, there are reasons to be optimistic and see the pandemic, while recognizing the tragedy it has brought.
+With vaccines rolling out around the world and the economic outlook improving, there are reasons to be optimistic amid the pandemic, while recognizing the tragedy it has brought.

 As the world recovers and technology transforms, society will begin to understand the benefits of – in terms of IT architecture — really living on the edge.